BRGM/ComPASS/README.rst

 It implements state of the art numerical scheme to discretize multiphase Darcean flows on generic unstructured meshes.

-.. ifconfig:: versionlevel == '4'

-  It is currently developed in the framework of the `charms ANR project
-  <http:://anr-charms@brgm.fr>`_ which has a specific
-  focus on the integration of geological models and dynamic models.

-.. ifconfig:: versionlevel == '5'

-  The Compass code is developped through collaborations, it is an open source platform which belongs to all the co-developpers (INRIA, BRGM, ANDRA).
+The Compass code is developped through collaborations, it is an open source platform which belongs to all the co-developpers:
+Université Côte d'Azur (LJAD - Inria); BRGM; ANDRA.

 Our main goals are: